 Pre-Physical Therapy Program Highlights

-    McNeese’s Bachelor of Science degree program in health and human performance, with a concentration in pre-physical therapy, is designed to fulfill prerequisite and recommended course work from some of the best physical therapy schools in the U.S. By majoring in pre-physical therapy at McNeese, you will receive hands-on training and work with top-of-the-line equipment to prepare for your career as a physical therapist.
+McNeese’s Bachelor of Science degree program in kinesiology, with a concentration in pre-physical therapy, is designed to fulfill prerequisite and recommended course work from some of the best physical therapy schools in the U.S. By majoring in pre-physical therapy at McNeese, you will receive hands-on training and work with top-of-the-line equipment to prepare for your career as a physical therapist.

 A foundational degree in health care

 The pre-physical therapy program is one of several concentrations in the H.C.
-Drew School of Health and Human Performance.
+Drew School of Kinesiology.
 With a focus on the function and performance of the human body, the bachelor’s degree program prepares you to help patients regain their physical strength and relearn basic bodily movements.
 Explore a range of topics, including exercise physiology, therapeutic rehabilitation and lower and upper extremity evaluation.

 At a Glance

 Degree Type: Bachelor of Science (B.S.)